Flash point: Fuels

-The flash point is a descriptive characteristic that is used to distinguish between flammable fuels, such as petrol (also known as gasoline), and combustible fuels, such as diesel.
+The flash point is a descriptive characteristic that is used to distinguish between flammable fuels, such as gasoline (also known as petrol), and combustible fuels, such as diesel.

 It is also used to characterize the fire hazards of fuels.
 Fuels which have a flash point less than 37.8 C are called flammable, whereas fuels having a flash point above that temperature are called combustible.

 Mechanism

-All liquids have a specific vapor pressure, which is a function of that liquid's temperature and is subject to Boyle's Law.
+All liquids have a specific vapor pressure, which is a function of that liquid's temperature and is subject to Boyle–Mariotte law.
 As temperature increases, vapor pressure increases.
 As vapor pressure increases, the concentration of vapor of a flammable or combustible liquid in the air increases.
 Hence, temperature determines the concentration of vapor of the flammable liquid in the air.
 A certain concentration of a flammable or combustible vapor is necessary to sustain combustion in air, the lower flammable limit, and that concentration is specific to each flammable or combustible liquid.
-The flash point is the lowest temperature at which there will be enough flammable vapor to induce ignition when an ignition source is applied.
+The flash point is the lowest temperature at which there will be enough flammable vapor to support combustion when an ignition source is applied.